|© 1993 - 2019 CaptainJohn.org

 physically and financially.

-well from all over the world.
+from all over the world.
 By far, most really love the life.
-I've only met
+I've only met a few

-a few that couldn't wait to rid themselves of their boat and return to life
+that couldn't wait to rid themselves of their boat and return to life on land.

-on land.
-In all but one of those cases, most any 'experienced' long
+In all but one of those cases, most any 'experienced' long distance

-distance cruiser could take one look at their boat and know why they
+cruiser could take one look at their boat and know why they were having

 Out here, we learn to keep things simple.
 That goes for our boat and

 everything on it.
 The big difference in a big complicated vessel vs one

 that is simple and easier to handle will be measured by the amount of fun